 Bob for apples – I haven’t done this since I was a kid, but I think it’s about time we introduced the boys to this traditional Hallowe’en activity.

 Eat home made pumpkin pie – Probably my favourite kind of pie.
-I have a yummy gluten free pumpkin pie recipe if you’d like to try making your own.

 Watch a fireworks display – In the UK, we celebrate the 5th November with fireworks displays to commemorate the foiled Gunpowder Plot in 1605 to assassinate King James I. It totally makes sense commemorating the failure to blow something up, by blowing something else up!